 Walmart’s new Walmart Fulfillment Services (WFS) charges monthly storage fees and per-item fulfillment fees.
 WFS fees are simple compared to FBA.
 However, far less sellers are eligible for the program.
 Only existing Walmart Marketplace sellers can gain access, and new sellers are not likely to be approved right now.

-Aside from these fees, Walmart requires UPCs for every product you want to list.
+Aside from these fees, Walmart requires UPCs for every product you want to list (though exemptions are available in certain cases).
 UPCs can cost several thousands of dollars for a batch of a hundred or more codes.
 GS1, the official provider, also charges annual renewal fees starting at $50.

 Onboarding and Listing